lucaswinther/Enviroment-CatApi/README.md

 4º - Run ```docker-compose up```

-When you run docker-compose up, all the enviroment will be created.
+When you run docker-compose up, all the Environment will be created.

 * Cat Web Api
 * Elastic Search